 If the proxy card is properly signed and returned to us, and not subsequently revoked, it will be voted as directed by you.
-Unless contrary instructions are given, the persons designated as proxy holders on the proxy card will vote: "FOR" the Election of Directors Proposal, "FOR" the Advisory Vote on Executive Compensation Proposal, "FOR" the Advisory Vote on the Frequency of the Advisory Vote on Executive Compensation Proposal, "FOR" the Reverse Stock Split Proposal, "FOR" the FirstFire Issuance Proposal, "FOR" the GS Capital Issuance Proposal, "FOR" the Tysadco Issuance Proposal, "FOR" the Generating Alpha Issuance Proposal, "FOR" the "Incentive Plan Increase Proposal, "FOR" the Authorized Common Stock Increase Proposal and "FOR" the Adjournment Proposal; and as recommended by our Board with regard to any other matters that may properly come before the Annual Shareholders Meeting, or, if no such recommendation is given, in their own discretion.
+Unless contrary instructions are given, the persons designated as proxy holders on the proxy card will vote: "FOR" the Reverse Stock Split Proposal, and "FOR" the Adjournment Proposal; and as recommended by our Board with regard to any other matters that may properly come before the Annual Shareholders Meeting, or, if no such recommendation is given, in their own discretion.